polterguy/polterguy.github.io/dashboard/hyper-ide/index.md

 JWT token you can use to authenticate a process such that it's allowed to invoke your `/magic/system/file-system/install-module` endpoint, that will allow you to automatically upload a zip file, and re-install it after uploading it.

+## Hyper, Hyper

+For some tasks Hyper IDE literally makes you 1,000x more productive.
+For other tasks it's close to useless compared to other tools.
+Hyper IDE's purpose is to allow you to extremely rapidly create backend code and APIs.
+Don't expect Hyper IDE to replace your existing IDE, if you do, you will be disappointed.

+Expect it to instead allow you to rapidly create backend code and APIs.
+If you do, you might be positively surprised at how expressive it is due to its declarative constructs based upon meta programming and Hyperlambda.

+However, Hyper IDE is not a free lunch.
+It still requires mastering the tool, and spending time learning how to use it.
+If you do, you might realise that for some tasks that it was created for, a single junior software developer might some times replace the work of entire departments filled with senior software developers.